jaslatendresse/msr-challenge-2021/docs/notes/preliminary_data.md

 `SELECT * FROM selected_sstubs LEFT JOIN commit_guru WHERE fixCommitSha1 = commit_hash GROUP BY fixCommitSha1`

-**690/830 distinct commits are in Commit Guru - 83.1% coverage**
+**703/830 distinct commits are in Commit Guru - 84.7% coverage**

-`SELECT * FROM selected_sstubs LEFT JOIN commit_guru WHERE fixCommitSha1 = commit_hash AND Classification = 'Corrective' GROUP BY fixCommitSha1`
+`SELECT * FROM selected_sstubs LEFT JOIN commit_guru WHERE fixCommitSha1 = commit_hash AND is_fix_commit = 1 GROUP BY fixCommitSha1`

-**545/830 distinct commits were flagged as "corrective" by Commit Guru - 65.7% of bug fix commits are considered corrective by Commit Guru**
+**278/830 distinct commits were flagged as "corrective" by Commit Guru - 33.5% of bug fix commits are considered corrective by Commit Guru**

 ## Commits found in Commit Guru from `selected_merged` (that also triggered a CI build)

 `SELECT * FROM selected_merged LEFT JOIN commit_guru WHERE commit_hash = fixCommitSha1 GROUP BY fixCommitSha1`

-**98/98 (100%) commits that triggered a CI build are in Commit Guru**
+**88/98 (89.8%) commits that triggered a CI build are in Commit Guru - slight decrease (as opposed to 100%) because apache-flink project added to set and was missing previously**

-`SELECT * FROM selected_merged LEFT JOIN commit_guru WHERE commit_hash = fixCommitSha1 AND Classification = 'Corrective' GROUP BY fixCommitSha1`
+`SELECT * FROM selected_merged LEFT JOIN commit_guru WHERE commit_hash = fixCommitSha1 AND is_fix_commit = 1 GROUP BY fixCommitSha1`

-**87/98 (88.8%) commits that triggered a CI build are flagged as "corrective" by Commit Guru**
+**33/98 (33.7%) commits that triggered a CI build are flagged as "corrective" by Commit Guru**

 ## CI results before/after fix